PSEP: For Students

 Jump-start your healthcare career

-The Professional Student Exchange Program (PSEP) can save students $34,100 to more than $133,600 over the duration of professional health care degree studies.
+The Professional Student Exchange Program (PSEP) can save students $34,900 to $136,700 over the duration of professional health care degree studies.
 The four steps below can help participants find programs and apply for PSEP tuition support.

 - Does your state participate?
-Ten WICHE states plus the Northern Mariana Islands fund their aspiring health care professionals through PSEP.
-Though WICHE members California, Guam, Idaho, Oregon, South Dakota, and Washington do not fund out-of-state study through PSEP, health care programs located in some of those states may enroll nonresident students through PSEP.
+12 WICHE states and Pacific island jurisdictions fund their aspiring health care professionals through PSEP.
+Though WICHE members California, Idaho, Oregon, South Dakota, and Washington do not fund out-of-state study through PSEP, health care programs located in some of those states may enroll nonresident students through PSEP.

 - Meet your state or territory’s residency requirements.
 While some states require one year of residency to qualify, others require more.
 See this page for details and contact info for your home state or territory office.